sflynn1812/LoadTuning/README.md

 # LoadTuning
-Library to use Machine Learning to Inject Timeouts in to Enterprise Applications to reduce server loads
+Library to use Machine Learning to Inject processing delays in to Enterprise Applications to reduce server loads.